Montana Cox: Australia's Next Top Model

 Cox was announced the winner of Australia's Next Top Model, Cycle 7 at the Sydney Opera House on 25 October 2011, defeating Liz Braithwaite and Simone Holtznagel in the final.
 She is the second winner hailing from Victoria, with the previous Victorian winner being Alice Burdeu of Cycle 3.

 In episode 1, Cox was singled out for her potential in the natural beauty photo shoot.
 She made it into the top 20 and travelled to Paris, France where photographer Jez Smith stated, "the face is just so beautiful".
-In episodes 5 and 6, Cox was declared a frontrunner after being the first girl to gain two consecutive first call-outs.
+In episodes 5 and 6, Cox was declared a frontrunner after being the first contestant to gain two consecutive first call-outs.

 In episode 9, Cox became a contender again after photographer Simon Upton stated, "I was really impressed with Montana.
 She is the one to beat in this competition".
 In episode 10, Cox gained her third first call-out for her vintage lingerie photo shoot.
 In episode 11, Cox won the go-see challenge after designer Fernando Frisoni stated, "I would book her with my eyes closed.
 I'd consider her opening my show".
-In the same episode, she was the first girl through to the finale at the Sydney Opera House.
-In episode 12, the final three flew to Dubai, United Arab Emirates where they participated in two high-fashion photo shoots.
+In the same episode, she was the first contestant through to the finale at the Sydney Opera House.
+In episode 12, the top three flew to Dubai, United Arab Emirates where they participated in two high-fashion photo shoots.

 During the final judging, Sarah Murdoch, Charlotte Dawson and Antoni gave their verdict that Cox should be the winner, with Murdoch calling her "a supermodel in the making."
 In episode 13, designer Alex Perry likened her to Cindy Crawford and stated "she is the caliber of girl you would see in an international fashion magazine".
 After winning, Harper's Bazaar Australia editor Edwina McCann stated Cox was, "the greatest discovery for Australia's Next Top Model or any Next Top Model series."
-Cox is the second winner of the show to have never made a bottom two appearance and is also the first winner of the show to have never made a bottom three appearance.
+Cox is the first winner of the show with five first call-outs, is the second winner of the show to have never made a bottom two appearance and is also the first winner of the show to have never made a bottom three appearance.